Aircloak/aircloak/air/docs/content/ops/configuration.md

 * `user_filter` - an LDAP filter to restrict which users to sync from `user_base`.
 See [the LDAP page on filters](https://ldap.com/ldap-filters/) for more on how to formulate such filters.
 Defaults to `"(objectClass=*)"`, which matches all objects.
-* `user_login` - the name of the field from which to take the user's login.
-Note that users are required to have a valid login, so if this field is empty for an object, it won't be synced as an Insights Air user.
+* `user_login` - the name of the attribute from which to take the user's login.
+Note that users are required to have a valid login, so if this attribute is empty for an object, it won't be synced as an Insights Air user.
 Defaults to `"cn"`.
-* `user_name` - the name of the field from which to take the user's name.
+* `user_name` - the name of the attribute from which to take the user's name.
 Defaults to `"cn"`.
 * `group_base` - the LDAP subtree in which to look for groups.
 * `group_filter` - an LDAP filter to restrict which groups to sync from `group_base`.
 See [the LDAP page on filters](https://ldap.com/ldap-filters/) for more on how to formulate such filters.
 Defaults to `"(objectClass=*)"`, which matches all objects.
-* `group_name` - the name of the field from which to take the group's name.
-Note that groups are required to have a valid name, so if this field is empty for an object, it won't be synced as an Insights Air group.
+* `group_name` - the name of the attribute from which to take the group's name.
+Note that groups are required to have a valid name, so if this attribute is empty for an object, it won't be synced as an Insights Air group.
 Defaults to `"dn"`.
-* `group_member` - the name of the field on a group object which lists the group's members.
+* `group_member` - the name of the attribute on a group object which lists the group's members.
 Defaults to `"memberUid"`.
-* `group_member_key` - the user field which will be listed in group objects under `group_member`.
+* `group_member_key` - the user attribute which will be listed in group objects under `group_member`.
 Possible values are `"login"` and `"dn"`.
 Defaults to `"login"`.
-* `user_group` - the name of the field on a user object which lists the groups the user belongs to.
+* `user_group` - the name of the attribute on a user object which lists the groups the user belongs to.
 The field is expected to contain the DNs of the groups.

-If the `ldap` configuration key is present in `config.json`, Insights Air will periodically sync with the LDAP server to update the list of users and groups.
+If a valid LDAP configuration is present, Insights Air will periodically sync with the LDAP server to update the list of users and groups.
 The syncs will occur immediately after Insights Air starts and every hour after that.

 The users and groups created in this way can only be managed in LDAP.
 That is, their details such as user logins, user names, and group names cannot be altered through the Insights Air interface.
 Furthermore, group membership can also only